XGEN Reporting – User Guide

 The option is available to change the graphical display by choosing from the drop-down options for all three fields (if available).
 However the query graph is saved, is how it will appear in any reports where graphics are required to be viewed.

-The results panel of the query will display as a table with different viewing options available and drill-down capabilities.
-The ability to drill-down for granularity of the results is achieved by clicking on the binocular symbol or [more] (if available).
+The results panel will display as a table with different viewing options available and drill-down capabilities.
 To add more columns of data to the results table, select the Conditions panel ‘Columns’ drop down list and tick the additional data required to be displayed.

 Sort: There is flexibility to sort the results by clicking on the column header name to change the order.
 An arrow will display to show the order direction, click again to toggle between directions.